059: Operations (II)

 Tips:

-- Go slow and be patient: Humans and machines need downtime, both.
-Slack capacity can help absorb shocks upstream.
+- Go slow and be patient: Humans and machines need downtime.

-- Prioritize: Rest.
-There's value in trading some short-term output for resilience.
+- Rest.
+There's value in trading some short-term output for long-term resilience.

 4 Beware overcorrections